Licence Checker England

 Does mandatory HMO licensing apply in Welwyn Hatfield Borough Council?

 Yes.
 Mandatory HMO licensing applies across all of England, including Welwyn Hatfield Borough Council.
 It covers properties with 5 or more occupiers forming 2 or more separate households.
-You must apply to Welwyn Hatfield Borough Council council for a mandatory HMO licence if your property meets these criteria.
+You must apply to Welwyn Hatfield Borough Council for a mandatory HMO licence if your property meets these criteria.

 What happens if I rent without a licence in Welwyn Hatfield Borough Council?